 Once you’ve made your choice, create a list of the type of shots you want and the style you’d like to incorporate.
 Perhaps you’d like the majority of your wedding captured candidly, but you’d like a few artistic shots sprinkled in as well.
 Be as specific as possible with your shot list, and walk through your ideas and requests with your photographer well in advance.

 Another thing to discuss is who you want in your photos.
-Some couples like to include extended members of the family, pets, and special items into their wedding photos.
+Some couples like their family wedding photo with extended members of the family, pets, and special items.
 Talk about how each fits into your wedding day and at what time the photographer should schedule getting the pictures you want.
 This will help your photographer create a schedule for the day.

 Finally, it’s smart to talk about specific contingencies, especially if you are planning an outdoor wedding or during a season or location where the weather can shift without notice.
 Wedding photographers are well-versed at being able to adapt to changing situations, but mapping out a few backup shots or styles will put your mind at ease and give your wedding photographer some flexibility.